 Lynn Klockner Brown was one of the most prolific and longest-resident artists at the Cybis studio, creating more than 60 of their sculptures, 43 of which were limited editions.
 She designed in all of their genres but had a special affinity for the equine sculptures as well as the Portraits in Porcelain.

 Born in Lawrenceville, NJ, Lynn Klockner was an artist from an early age and especially loved drawing and painting the animals that were part of her country childhood.
 She studied with Sigmund Kozlow and John Charry and, during the late 1950s, with Rosa Somerville Hope in Cape Town, SA.
 After her return to the USA she worked at the Holland Mold Company in Trenton, which was owned by former Cybis employee Frank Hollendonner.
-Here she met Patricia Eakin who was also employed there at the time (Ms. Eakin’s work for Cybis will be the subject of a separate post) and who served as a friend and mentor.

 In late 1963 the Cybis studio was engaged in the production of the one of a kind Flower Bouquet of the United States to be exhibited in the 1964 Worlds Fair in New York, and was looking for additional artists to create the intricate handmade flowers and foliage.
 Lynn decided to interview for the job and was taken on a two-week trial basis by Marylin Chorlton.
 At that time the studio was still in its ‘undersized’ first location on Church Street, and the only place for Lynn to work was in a space shared with their intimidating head sculptor Laszlo Ispanky.
 Ispanky was known for his mercurial temperament, to say the least, and the young sculptress wondered what in the world she had got herself into!
 But she proved more than up to the challenge, and Marylin Chorlton was impressed enough with her skills to offer her a permanent position.

-As was the custom at Cybis, Lynn spent part of her first year at the studio learning all aspects of their production process, from moldmaking to casting to firing, as well as sculpting, finishing and painting.
-At one point the studio staff was discussing the idea of a limited edition thoroughbred horse sculpture.
+As was the custom at Cybis, Lynn spent part of her first year at the studio learning all aspects of their production process, from mold-making to casting to firing, as well as sculpting, finishing and painting.
+At one point the studio staff was discussing the idea of a limited-edition thoroughbred horse sculpture.
 Lynn mentioned that she had created a model of a thoroughbred for the horse’s owner on a private-commission basis, but the customer cancelled the order after having given her a $100 deposit; the model was by then more than half finished.

 Lynn chose to complete the model anyway, so she asked Marylin Chorlton if she would like to see it.
 It proved to be exactly what was wanted, and Lynn was paid by the studio for the design; out of a sense of fairness she returned the original customer’s $100 deposit to her.
 The Thoroughbred was an issue of 350 that was produced from 1966 to 1972.